-Tenement holders and infrastructure owners whose areas of tenure/land are intersected by the NGBR Project have also been sent introductory letters notifying them of the NGBR Project, and maps of where the NGBR investigative corridor intersects their tenements.
-Consultation with these companies is ongoing, including the provision of more detailed information where requested through the project's feedback mechanisms.
+Tenement holders and infrastructure owners identified for the NGBR Project EIS were sent introductory letters notifying them of the NGBR Project, and maps of where the NGBR investigative corridor intersects their tenements.
+Following publication of the NGBR Project EIS in December 2013, further consultation occurred with the State government and resource companies regarding mining and resource tenement interests traversed by the NGBR Project (refer Section 3.4).
+The NGBR Project realignment was identified to accommodate requests to minimise known/potential sterilisation of coal resources and/or encroachment on existing mining tenements.

+Consultation with tenement holders and infrastructure owners is ongoing, including the provision of more detailed information where requested through the project's feedback mechanisms.